Learn more about our origins

 The institution diversified its focuses throughout the 2010s, addressing areas such as maternal and child health, chronic diseases, and pediatric palliative care.

-In the current decade, the IECS has further strengthened its impact, establishing specialized units in statistics, data management, information systems, communication and health policies.
+In the current decade, the IECS has further strengthened its impact by, establishing specialized units in statistics, data management, information systems, communication and health policies.

 Consolidation